buhrmi/buhrmi/README.md

 ## Hi there I'm buhrmi

-I'm best described as a full-stack app developer person specializing in [Ruby on Rails](https://www.rubyonrails.org) and [Svelte](https://svelte.dev).
-In my free time I'm currently developing an artist booking app together with [this guy](https://app.vibe.tokyo/@twztd).
+I'm best described as a full-stack app developer specializing in [Ruby on Rails](https://www.rubyonrails.org) and [Svelte](https://svelte.dev).

+Currently developing an artist booking platform together with [this guy](https://app.vibe.tokyo/@twztd).

 ## Open Source